 Mary Beth has worked previously as a bereavement counselor for Hospice of Ulster and Dutchess Counties where she provided individual and group bereavement support of families, children, and adults.
 In addition to grief work, Mary Beth has provided supportive counseling and case management for individuals with chronic health issues including HIV/AIDS.

 Mary Beth is an ordained Interfaith Minister since 1990.
 She completed her Bachelor’s of Social Work from Marist College in Poughkeepsie, New York in 2017 and completed her Masters in Social work from Albany School of Social Welfare.

-Shanice Davis, MSW
+Shanice Davis, LMSW

 Shanice completed her Bachelor’s in Social Work at the College of Saint Rose in 2018 and received her Masters., also from the College of St. Rose in 2019.
 Shanice provides services to children, adolescents, adults, families, and groups with a variety of therapeutic approaches including Cognitive Behavioral Therapy, Person-Centered Therapy, and Solution Focused Therapy.
 She works to provide clients with tailored treatment plans that can be integrated into their daily lives.
 Shanice strives to create a safe and nurturing atmosphere in which individuals can be supported in their efforts to change and grow as well as become reconnected to their strengths and dreams.

 I provide warm, accepting, and engaged psychotherapy.
 As a Mental Health Counselor I work with individuals, teens, young adults, couples, and families who are seeking to improve the quality of their relationships and lives.
 Whether you are working to ease the symptoms of depression or anxiety, healing from grief and loss issues, resolving trauma, or seeking deeper a relationship with yourself and others, I can help you move forward.